oracle-livelabs/oci/apps-cloud-adventure-cio/03-extend/extend.md

     ![select supplier fields](images/image118.png)

-19. We can see the various Supplier related data available from the Supplier REST API.
-We’ll just use the Suppliers data for this scenario.
+18. We can see the various Supplier related data available from the Supplier REST API.
+We’ll just use the Suppliers data for this scenario.8
     > (1)  Click **'Suppliers'** to expand the Suppliers region. <br>

     > (2)  Click **'Suppliers'** tile. <br>